-1999/2006 WHO criteria .
-Normal weight was defined body mass index (BMI) between 18.5 and 24.99 kg/m, overweight with a BMI between 25 and 29.99 kg/m, and obesity with a BMI over 30 kg/m.
-MetS was defined according to the International Diabetes Foundation criteria for MetS , i.e. central obesity -BMI>30 kg/m or waist circumference >= 94 cm in male and >= 80 cm in female- plus any two of the following four factors: raised TG, reduced HDL, raised blood pressure, raised fasting plasma glucose, raised HbA1c, raised plasma insulin, TG, LDL, VLDL, total cholesterol, creatinine, HOMA-I, or atherogenic index (calculated as log10 (TG/HDL) ).
+MetS [45], i.e. central obesity-BMI>30 kg/m2 or waist circumference > = 94 cm in male and > = 80 cm in female-plus any two of the following four factors: raised TG, reduced HDL, raised blood pressure, raised fasting plasma glucose, raised HbA1c, raised plasma insulin, TG, LDL, VLDL, total cholesterol, creatinine, HOMA-I, or atherogenic index (calculated as log{10} (TG/HDL) [46]).
 Data from IMO, INDEREB, and APEC (n = 307) were used for model training and test, and data from CSV (n = 39) were used for external validation of the predictive diagnosis model.
-Table 1 and Table 2 contain an overview of patient demographics and biometrics for training/test and external validation of the predictive diagnosis model, respectively.
+Tables 1 and 2 contain an overview of patient demographics and biometrics for training/test and external validation of the predictive diagnosis model, respectively.

-All subjects underwent a complete ophthalmologic examination including visual acuity testing using Snellen primer; anterior segment and crystalline status under microscopy and indirect ophthalmoscopy with a magnifying glass of 20 diopters; intraocular pressure by flattening tonometry (iCare TA01i); photographic study (7-field color photographs under pupil dilation, ZEISS camera, FM/NA, 60-degree images at IMO; ZEISS clarus® 500 Fundus Camera at INDEREB and CSV; and Visucam® 500 at APEC; and macular patterns, raster and macular thickness map by optical coherence tomography (OPTOVUE RTV-1000 equipment at IMO; Spectralis® Heidelberg Engineering at INDEREB and APEC; and CIRRUS HD-OCT 5000, Zeiss at CSV).
-Ophthalmic ERG tests were also performed, following ISCEV guidelines .
-At IMO, the dark-adapted 0.01, 3.0, and 10, dark-adapted 3.0 oscillatory potentials, light-adapted 3.0, light-adapted 3.0 flicker, and multifocal ERG responses were measured in the order indicated using the MonElec2 (Metrovision, France;
+All subjects underwent a complete ophthalmologic examination including visual acuity testing using Snellen primer; anterior segment and crystalline status under microscopy and indirect ophthalmoscopy with a magnifying glass of 20 diopters; intraocular pressure by flattening tonometry (iCare TA01i); photographic study (7-field color photographs under pupil dilation, ZEISS camera, FM/NA, 60-degree images at IMO; ZEISS clarus is 500 Fundus Camera at INDEREB and CSV; and Visucam is 500 at APEC; and macular patterns, raster and macular thickness map by optical coherence tomography (OPTOVUE RTV-1000 equipment at IMO; Spectralis is Heidelberg Engineering at INDEREB and APEC; and CIRRUS HD-OCT 5000, Zeiss at CSV).
+Ophthalmic ERG tests were also performed, following ISCEV guidelines [47].
+At IMO, the dark-adapted 0.01, 3.0, and 10, dark-adapted 3.0 oscillatory potentials, light-adapted 3.0, light-adapted 3.0 flicker, and multifocal ERG responses were measured in the order indicated using the MonElec2 (Metrovision, France; from February 26, 2015 to December 20, 2017) or Retimax Advanced (CSO, Italy; from January 10, 2018 to June 17, 2022).
+At INDEREB, APEC, and CSV, the dark-adapted 0.01, 3.0, and 10, light-adapted 3.0, light-adapted 3.0, light-adapted 3.0, flicker ERG responses and the DR score [48] were recorded using a mydriasis-free